 One unique attribute of many demand response programs is that they are call-limited, meaning they cannot be freely called upon.
-Rather, the programs have a set number of calls that can be made upon participating customers.
-Due to this limit, the contributions of demand response programs are likely limited to the hours of greatest need but may not cover all of them.
+Rather, the programs have a set number of calls that can be

 To illustrate this, Figure 5-39 shows how all achievable potential would be dispatched on a forecast basis to meet greatest needs, as measured on a Peak Week aMW basis.
 Based on this forecast, some months would likely not be served by the program, with the months of November and December expecting to see the largest dispatches.